DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 <details>
 <summary><code>CaptureToken</code> behavior description</summary>

-Once the `StepOntoToken` behavior has confirmed that the TurtleBot is located on a token, the behavior waits for the custom `PoseTF` (see [`current_pos` package](#current_pos-package)) message published on the `/pose_tf` topic which represents the posotion of the token transformed into the map frame.
+Once the `StepOntoToken` behavior has confirmed that the TurtleBot is located on a token, the behavior waits for the custom `PoseTF` (see [`current_pos` package](#current_pos-package)) message published on the `/pose_tf` topic which represents the position of the token transformed into the map frame.

 The behavior then checks if there is already a registered token within a distance of `0.15` from the current TurtleBot position.
 If not, the captured token is registered, assigned a `tagno` and the information (in form of `tagno`, `x`, `y` and `angle`) is saved in a JSON file located at `/killerrobot/token_positions.json`.